-The world is an emptier place without new poems from American poet and National Book Award Winner Mary Oliver (1935–2019), yet she would demur: “I’ve written enough.
-This, here, is enough.
+The world is an emptier place without new words from American poet Mary Oliver (1935 – 2019).
+Though she’d demur: “I’ve written enough.
 See and enjoy.”

 From “Why I Wake Early”: